Running a server

 The information extracted from this audit event includes the event description (*-event.json file), site manifest (*-manifest.json file), and archive of site contents (*-archive.tar file); the latter two files will only be present for CommitManifest events.
 This information may aid in recovering lost data, or help you make a decision on an abuse report concerning data that has been overwritten or deleted since.

-Currently, git-pages will never delete audit records itself.
+git-pages will not delete audit records without being explicitly instructed to.

 If you are using an S3 object store, it may offer configurable object lifecycle rules.
 Consider setting up a 30 day retention policy for the audit/ prefix.